 Option #3 – File an Appeal with the Trademark Trial and Appeal Board

-Regardless of the issues presented in a final office action, you have the right to file an appeal with the Trademark Trial and Appeal Board (“TTAB”).
+Regardless of the issues presented in a final office action, you have the right to file a trademark appeal with the Trademark Trial and Appeal Board (“TTAB”).
 Again, the appeal must be timely filed or else your application will go abandoned.
 The Notice of Appeal and all subsequent legal briefs can be submitted electronically with the TTAB.
 Because an appeal can involve complex legal issues and will require an intimate knowledge of the TTAB’s rules and procedures, I urge you to consider working with a skilled and experienced trademark attorney to maximize the chances of winning your appeal.

 If you have any questions or concerns about how to effectively deal with a final office action, please feel free to contact me.
-As a trademark attorney, I can help you avoid the unnecessary costs and substantial consequences of your trademark application inadvertently going abandoned.
+As a US trademark attorney, I can help you avoid the unnecessary costs and substantial consequences of your trademark application inadvertently going abandoned.
 I’m always glad to provide assistance.